czukowski/I2C-Flexel.h/README.md

 I2C-Flexel.h library
 ====================

-This library provides API for interaction with the [I2C-Flexel](http://www.web4robot.com/ArduinoShield.html) Arduino Shield (note: I2C-FLEXEL name is © [www.web4robot.com](http://www.web4robot.com)).
+This library provides API for interaction with the I2C-Flexel Arduino Shield (note: I2C-FLEXEL name is © web4robot.com - this website appears to be not functioning anymore).

 The repo is a [Atmel Studio 6](http://www.atmel.com/microsite/atmel_studio6/default.aspx) solution directory.
 Uses [Wire.h](https://github.com/czukowski/Wire.h) library.